santumpatil/santumpatil/README.md

 - 👋 Hi, I’m @santumpatil
 -🌱 I’m currently learning ...
-Python
+C

 <!---
 santumpatil/santumpatil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.